Keeper-Security/Commander/README.md

 * b (batch rotate): search across all record data and rotate the password for matching records.

+The Record UID is a unique identifier for every record in your Keeper vault.
+This is used for deep linking and also for password rotation as described below.
+The search/list/get commands can be used to look up the Record UID when setting up a password rotation scheduler.

 ### Deep linking to records

-The Record UID that is displayed on password record output can be used for deep linking directly into the Web Vault.
+The Record UID that is displayed on password record output can be used for deep linking directly into the Web Vault and mobile platforms.
 The link format is like this: https://keepersecurity.com/vault#detail/XXXXXX where you simply replace XXXXXX with the Record UID.

-### Auto-configuration file
+### Automating Commander

-To automate the use of Commander, create a file called config.json and place the file in your install folder.
-If you don't provide a config file, Commander will just prompt you for the information.
+To automate the use of Commander, create a JSON file (let's call it config.json) and place the file in the working directory where you are invoking the shell commands.
+If you don't provide a config file, Commander will just prompt you for the information interactively.

 Here's an example config.json file: